 Tonic water differs from the rest in its noticeably different taste.
 Tonic water, like club soda, contains minerals.
 Unlike the others we’ve mentioned, tonic water also contains quinine, giving it a uniquely bitter aftertaste.
 Quinine is dervived from the bark of cinchona trees.
 Historically, tonic water was used to prevent the spread of malaria, in tropical locations where the disease tended to spread rampantly.
 In those days, the level of quinine was much higher, helping to differentiate it from potentially risky, unclean water and keep the disease at bay.
 While the other categories of carbonated water are considered to be healthy, tonic water generally isn’t, as its often sweetened with lots of sugar, high fructose corn syrup, and/or other chemical additives to improve its bitter taste.
 Tonic is a well-known mixer for lots of popular, simple cocktails.

 The hemp extract and CBD beverage industries are booming at long last, and we couldn’t be happier to represent the rising movement.
 Our products all contain phytocannabinoid-rich, broad spectrum hemp extract and can be delivered right to your doorstep.
-All of our CBD beverages are lab-certified to contain absolutely no THC, and all five flavors of hemp CBD water are delicious and refreshing.
+All five of our sparkling CBD soda flavors are delicious and refreshing.
 Better yet, each sparkling CBD soda flavor is vegan, non-GMO, and free of gluten, sodium, and preservatives.
 PCR hemp extract is one of just five ingredients in every sparkling CBD soda can, and you’ll taste that sweet simplicity with every sip.